kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 </exercise>

 The AnalysisTemplate will, in our case, use Prometheus to query the state of the deployment.
 The query result is then compared to a preset value.
-In this simplified case if the number of overall restarts over the last 2 minutes is higher than two, it will fail the analysis. *initialDelay* will ensure that the test is not run until the data required is gathered.
+In this simplified case, if the number of overall restarts over the last 2 minutes is higher than two, it will fail the analysis. *initialDelay* will ensure that the test is not run until the data required is gathered.
 The template looks as follows:

 **analysistemplate.yaml**